lby604903-alt/Engineering-Math-11424107-PingYen/Midterm.md

-# My midterm project: Calculating the terminal velocity of a parachute.
+# My Midterm Report : Calculating the terminal velocity of a parachute.

 ## 1. Problem Description
 Consider an object falling through air under the influence of gravity and air resistance.
 Determine how its velocity \( v(t) \) changes with time.